Table of Contents

-While that's still true, the heaviest users include customer success, account management, onboarding specialists as well as support staff who can spend up to 30 minutes with each customer using Upscope to guide them through their app.
+While that’s still true, the heaviest users include customer success, account management, onboarding specialists, sales teams as well as support staff who can spend up to 30 minutes with each customer using Upscope to guide them through their app.

 There’s less of a market for a quick peek type technical support service and it’s used by many other teams outside of customer support.

-With hindsight this may seem obvious but early days in SaaS are confusing.
+With hindsight, this may seem obvious but the early days of SaaS are confusing.

-Doing regular customer job title and usage analysis changed our road map and future GTM plans.
+Doing regular customer job titles and usage analyses changed our road map and future GTM plans.